AineeJames/ctest.h/README.md

-# ctest.h - a simple single header testing library for C
+# ctest.h - a simple single-header testing library for c

 ## 📝 Description:
-ctest.h is a simple, single-header C library designed to streamline unit testing for C projects.
-The library offers developers an efficient way to define and execute tests within the same environment (no need for overyly complicated build systems).
+ctest.h is designed to streamline unit testing for C projects.
+The library offers developers an efficient way to define and execute tests within the same environment (no need for overly complicated build systems).
 Its header-only nature makes ctest.h exceptionally easy to integrate into any existing project, providing a straightforward and effective tool for ensuring code reliability and correctness.